This will probably not be my most popular posting.

 For the record, I’m seeking Jesus every time I put my nose in the Bible.
 I want to know WHO Jesus IS, and the way to know Him is to read the scriptures.
 Read the prophecies in the old testament about him, read his words and his story and his promises in the new testament.
 I want to know everything about my savior.
 And I want what I know to be the TRUTH.
 So, no, my salvation does not hinge on knowing when he was born, but I prefer to know the truth and the facts.
 The truth should always be important.
 The truth should never be considered trivial.
 Another contributor to the thread brought up a good point – if we claim December 25th as his birth date and not just as a celebration date, then we will inevitably be challenged by non-believers to prove that date.
 And we can’t.
 Because it’s fiction.

 Does this mean that I don’t celebrate Christmas?
-No, it doesn’t.
-I spend time considering his birth, his life, his sacrifice, his resurrection every single day of my life.
+King of yes, kind of no. I spend time considering his birth, his life, his sacrifice, his resurrection every single day of my life.
 December 25th is a day when we all get time off from work.
 We get to see friends and family we don’t normally get to see at other times of the busy year.
 It’s a time when people are generally happier and kinder and more giving.
 There are great sales on stuff.
 And lots of food and breaks from diets.
 What’s not to like?
 My husband and I go and visit his family at Christmas.
 We have a good time.
-It’s a special time of the year.
-I got gifts this year – the material goods type and the spiritual type.
-There were enormous blessings.
+It’s kind of like Thanksgiving 2.0.
+But it’s a secular celebration for us, a time to celebrate family and friends.

 What would happen if someone could prove beyond a shadow of a doubt that Christ was born on September 17th?
 Or October 2nd?
 What would Christians do?
 Would they say that it doesn’t matter what date we choose, as long as we are celebrating his birth, and continue to do it on December 25th?
 Because that’s what the tradition of man is?
 What does the Bible say about the traditions of men?